menicgiulia/NetMedPy/README.md

 │   └───OverviewPipeline.png                        // pipeline flowchart figure from paper
 │
-└───examples                                        // directory with working examples using the netmedpy pipeline
+└───examples                                        // directory with working examples using the netmedpy pipeline │   │
-    │
-    ├───VitamindD                                   // directory with Vitamin D example using the netmedpy pipeline
+│   ├───VitamindD                                   // directory with Vitamin D example using the netmedpy pipeline
-    │    ├───Basic_example.py                       // python script with Vitamin D example using the netmedpy pipeline
+│   │    ├───VitD_pipeline.py                       // python script with Vitamin D example using the netmedpy pipeline
+│   │    ├───VitD_pipeline.ipynb                    // Jupyter notebook with Vitamin D example using the netmedpy pipeline
-    │    └───data                                   // directory with pickle and csv files necessary to get the Vitamin D example working
+│   │    ├───data                                   // directory with pickle and csv files necessary to get the Vitamin D example working
-    │         ├───Alias.csv
+│   │    │    ├───Alias.csv
-    │         ├───disease_genes.pkl
+│   │    │    ├───disease_genes.pkl
-    │         ├───ppi_network.pkl
+│   │    │    ├───ppi_network.pkl
-    │         └───vitd_targets.pkl
+│   │    │    └───vitd_targets.pkl
-    │
+│   │    └───output                                 // directory where the output files from the Vitamin D example are saved │   │
+│   └───Basic_example.py                            // python script with dummy data to test the pipeline │
 └───netmedpy                                        // directory containing the python scripts that contain the functions of the netmedpy pipeline
       ├───DistanceMatrix.py
       ├───NetMedPy.py
-        ├───example.py
-        └───__init__.py
+      ├───example.py                                // python script with dummy data to test the pipeline └───__init__.py
 ```

 ### Prerequisites